rajagopal28/n26-transaction-statistics/README.md

 >         Developed in Jetbrain's IntelliJ IDE

-## 2019 Attempt: FAIL
-*Some of the feedback given were:*

-*PROS:*
-- good test coverage
-- good separation of concerns

-*CONS:*
-- did not meet the requirements (O(n) solution, does not clean up, not thread-safe everywhere)

 ## 2021 feedback: PASS
 *Coding challenge feedback:*
 * Unit test were added to `src/it` which is not allowed (as stated in problem statement) and that is why unit tests were missed in the first review.